whalebot-helmsman/scrapy/docs/topics/queues.rst

          In case an exception is raised, the crawling process is halted.

       :raises Exception: If ``key`` or a queue-specific setting is invalid.
-          Exceptions are not handled by the caller and the crawling process is halted.

    .. method:: push(self, request)